numba/numba/docs/source/reference/numpysupported.rst

 * **Half-precision and extended-precision** real and complex numbers
 * **Nested structured scalars** the fields of structured scalars may not contain other structured scalars

-The operations supported on scalar Numpy numbers are almost the same as on the equivalent built-in types such as ``int`` or ``float``.
+The operations supported on NumPy scalars are almost the same as on the equivalent built-in types such as ``int`` or ``float``.
 You can use a type's constructor to convert from a different type or width.
 In addition you can use the ``view(np.<dtype>)`` method to bitcast all ``int`` and ``float`` types within the same width.
-However, you must define the scalar using a Numpy constructor within a jitted function.
-So for example, the following will work:
+However, you must define the scalar using a NumPy constructor within a jitted function.
+For example, the following will work:

 .. code:: pycon